bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 You can push out new iterations of your site in about 1-2 minutes (mainly limited by the time it takes to export your site), as opposed to the 5-10 minutes (or more!) needed to deploy a server in the cloud.

-Static sites are always up and running non-stop (aside from occasional outages), while cloud servers sometimes need to be instantiated or woken up.
-On a free hosting tier like that provided by Render, this process can take up to 10 seconds.
+Static sites are always up and running non-stop (aside from occasional server outages), while cloud servers sometimes need to be instantiated or woken up.
+On a free hosting tier like that provided by Render, this process can take up to 10 seconds (and possibly much longer).

 Additionally, static site hosting is generally more cost-effective than general cloud hosting, as static hosting servers can optimize for simple file delivery.